What is Key Word Sign?

 What is the idea behind Key Word Sign?

 Key Word Sign was developed for people who have difficulty understanding and/or producing speech.
 The idea is that using hand signs can help people with communication delays learn communication and language skills.
 This includes autistic children.

 What does Key Word Sign involve?

 Key Word Sign uses hand signs to represent the main or key words in a sentence.
 You use the hand signs at the same time as you speak.

 Key Word Sign uses signs from Auslan, which is the language used by deaf Australians.
 But Key Word Sign is not a full sign language like Auslan.
-Auslan has a different word order from spoken English and isn’t recommended for hearing children with communication delays.
+Auslan has a different word order from spoken English and isn’t recommended for hearing children with language delay, speech disorders or communication disorders.

 Does Key Word Sign help autistic children?

 Who practises Key Word Sign?

 Generally, you get training in Key Word Sign from a professional like a speech pathologist.
 Then you teach it to your child and practise it together.
-Some special schools teach and use Key Word Sign.
+Some specialist schools teach and use Key Word Sign.
 You can also learn signs from workshops or from Australian websites or other resources.

 Where can you find a practitioner?

 Some speech pathologists can train parents to teach their children Key Word Sign.
 Go to Speech Pathology Australia – Find a speech pathologist.
 You could also go to Key Word Sign Australia to find out about training courses.

 Schools that use Key Word Sign might also be able to train parents.